oroinc/documentation/backend/bundles/commerce/CMSBundle/WYSIWYG-field/wysiwyg-field-validation.rst

             :lines: 8-26
             :linenos:

-The ``extends`` key allows to reuse the existing config from the extended scope, that will be merged with your configuration.
+The ``extends`` key allows to reuse the existing config from the extended scope that will be merged with your configuration.

-Creating custom content restrictions
+Creating Custom Content Restrictions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``addScopeMapping`` method of the ``oro_cms.provider.html_purifier_scope_provider`` service provides the possibility to connect the HTML Purifier mode with content restrictions modes.
 The ``oro_cms.provider.html_purifier_scope_provide`` class enables to get an appropriate scope based on the entity and entity field names taking into account current user roles.
 To connect your custom HTML Purifier mode with the content restrictions mode, you should configure the container to call ``addScopeMapping``.